 We seldom have the opportunity to prepare for uncertainties because they always come unplanned.
 Still, in some situations, we can make contingency plans, especially towards the risks we face in life.
 One of such ways is taking an insurance policy.

-While some Nigerians understand the topic of insurance, it is essential to know what to expect from an insurance policy in case you might be opting for one.
+While some Nigerians understand the topic of insurance, and why you need one, it is essential to know what to expect from an insurance policy in case you might be opting for one.

 An insurance policy is a contract of agreement between a policyholder and an insurance company.
 It’s a document that illustrates what is covered and other details and conditions of the agreement.

 Some receive their insurance policies and wonder what they need to know.
 Sometimes the terms in these documents can be confusing due to the use of specific jargons.
 The following details may contain some or all of what is in an insurance policy.

 Policy number: This is the number with which your policy is registered.
 It’ll be needed if you have to lodge a claim.

 Duration of cover: These dates specify when the coverage is in place and when it starts and ends.